WindowsNT/ScreenCapture/README.md

 * EndMS -> If not 0, the library stops when EndMs milliseconds have been captured.
 Else you have to stop the library by setting "MustEnd" to true
 * MustEnd -> Set to true for the library to stop capturing
 * Pause -> If true, capture is paused

+If you add the Streamer callback, f can be empty.
+In this case, you have a MP4 or ASF stream in your callback.
+If you add the Framer callback, the library captures a screenshot (DWORD array of RGBA to the callback) until the callback returns S_OK,in which the library returns.